 Gilbane, Inc., headquartered in Providence, Rhode Island, is one of the largest privately held family-owned construction and real estate development firms in the industry.
-Founded in 1873, Gilbane has active participation from the 4th, 5th and 6th generations.
-Concentrating in select markets throughout North America, as well as internationally, Gilbane has 46 office locations around the world, as an industry leader in construction and real estate development.
+Founded as a family carpentry business in 1870, Gilbane has active participation from the 4th, 5th and 6th generations.
+Concentrating in select markets throughout North America, as well as internationally, Gilbane has more than 45 office locations around the world, as an industry leader in construction and real estate development.

 With several billion square feet of successful project completions to our credit, including some of the most complex assignments, we have demonstrated time and time again our expertise in turning the most challenging situations into successfully completed buildings.
 We strive to bring our core values, expertise and integrated client-focused team approach as we deliver value in each of our projects in streamlined process.